dotnet/maui/docs/design/UITesting.md

 # Note for New Contributors

-We advise starting out with UI Testing instead of DeviceTests, as they are a bit easier to start writing.
+We advise starting out with UI Testing instead of DeviceTests, as they are a bit easier to start writing, and more for routine, simplistic unit testing.
 Please see here for more information about DeviceTests: [DeviceTests](https://devdiv.visualstudio.com/DevDiv/_wiki/wikis/DevDiv.wiki/32195/MAUI#:~:text=%2D%20Device%20tests%20%2D%20These%20are%20tests%20that%20will%20run%20on%20an%20actual%20device%20or%20simulator)

 # Introduction